bosdos12/TSL/README.md

 <p>
 Ignorance is a major issue and someone should popularise Sign Language in these countries because deaf people lack basic social needs.
-They can't find friends, can't find love, can't even talk to a random person. <b>If we don't go into action these people may be doomed to loneliness!</b> It is not just a bunch of people there are actually 2.5 million deaf people in Turkey alone <sup>[2]</sup> that's more than entire population of some countries.
+They can't find friends, can't find love, can't even talk to a random person. <b>If we don't act these people may be doomed to loneliness!</b> It is not just a bunch of people there are actually 2.5 million deaf people in Turkey alone <sup>[2]</sup> that's more than entire population of some countries.
 </p>